softwareguru/airflowsummit-website/content/speakers/eric-jones/_index.md

  - 2023
 ---

-Eric is a Data Solution Architect at IBM Databand with over 15 years of software and data engineering experience.
-He’s passionate about helping customers detect data issues earlier and resolve them faster.

-Before IBM, Eric consulted companies on becoming more data-driven as a data architect and principal software engineer.
-When not talking to customers, you can find Eric smoking North Carolina BBQ and hanging with his family.
+Eric Jones is the Lead Sales Engineer at IBM Databand.
+Before joining the team, he worked as a data architecture and engineering consultant specializing in the Microsoft Azure data stack.